 It’s my dream someday to live an entire summer on foraged food, and in many cases that will mean giving up some of my favorite treats and comfort foods.
 While there are many foraged coffee substitutes for example, none of them contain caffeine.
 That’s going to be a hard adjustment for me personally.

-Chocolate, on the other hand, is supposed to be relatively easy to make from green foraged linden seed pods.
+Chocolate, on the other hand, is supposed to be relatively easy to make from green seed pods of the linden tree.
 Once they’re fully ripe, they become hard and bitter, and are more commonly roasted and used as a coffee substitute.
 In the summer months, when they’re still young and green they’re supposed to smell like chocolate, and if well blended and lightly sweetened, all the sources I can find say they’re the best chocolate substitute available.
 Or so they say…

 I’m obviously not the first person to be interested in a local chocolate substitute for those of us living in temperate climates.
 Historically, there is an account in Edible Wild Plants of Eastern North America that talks about Fredrick the Great (in 1658) hiring chemists to try to mass produce linden chocolate to corner the market on a local chocolate substitute.
 Over and over they found the taste to be excellent, but couldn’t find a way to make it keep.
 The compounds that flavor linden chocolate are volatile, and degrade after 24 hours once the linen seeds are ground.